chevaucheurdepouler/chevaucheurdepouler/README.md

 ### About me
 I am currently work in project person who loves puters!.
 Sometimes i can do some cool stuff with puters, like:
-- programming a bit in Python, web
+- programming with Python, C++ (currently doing stuff to get better at it), and web techs like HTML/CSS (i have some knowledges about PHP/JS but really need to work on it)
 - have a lot of understanting into tech
 I am also planning on learning about ML, Data Science etc!!